What are the key rules/laws relevant to M&A and who are the key regulatory authorities?

 - the target announces the scheme;

 - the target prepares the scheme booklet which contains information that is material to the making of a decision by the target’s shareholders whether to approve the scheme.
 A formal scheme of arrangement document, which sets out the terms of the scheme between the target and its shareholders, and a deed poll, which sets out the acquirer’s undertaking to perform its scheme obligations such as pay the target’s shareholders their consideration, are both annexed to the scheme booklet.
-The booklet may need to annex an independent expert’s report opining on whether the scheme is in the best interests of the target’s shareholders if the acquirer is connected with the target;
+The court and ASIC also expect scheme booklets to include an independent expert’s report (commissioned by the target) opining on whether the scheme is in the best interests of the target’s shareholders.
+There are also certain statutory requirements to commission such reports;

-- the first court hearing is held where the court approves the scheme booklet and orders that a meeting of the target’s shareholders be convened to consider the scheme;
+- the first court hearing is held to seek court approval for the issue of the scheme booklet and court order to convene a meeting of the target’s shareholders to consider the scheme;

 - the shareholder meeting is held to approve the scheme;

-- if shareholders approve the scheme, the second court hearing is held where the court approves the scheme;
+- if shareholders approve the scheme, the second court hearing is held to seek court approval to implement the scheme;

-- the scheme completes and the acquirer acquires securities; and
+- the scheme is implemented and the acquirer acquires securities; and

 - if the target was listed, it is delisted.